JetBrains/intellij-sdk-docs/topics/tutorials/build_system/gradle_prerequisites.md

   * <path>out</path> directory
 * Arrange the existing source files within the project directory in the Gradle [SourceSet](https://docs.gradle.org/current/userguide/java_plugin.html#sec:java_project_layout) format.
 * Use the New Project Wizard as though creating a [new Gradle project](#creating-a-gradle-based-intellij-platform-plugin-with-new-project-wizard) from scratch.
-* On the [Project Naming/Artifact Coordinates Screen](#project-namingartifact-coordinates-screen) set the values to:
+* On the [Project Naming/Artifact Coordinates Screen](#project-namingartifact-coordinates-screen) set the values of:
   * <control>GroupId</control> to the existing package in the initial source set.
   * <control>ArtifactId</control> to the name of the existing plugin.
   * <control>Version</control> to the same as the existing plugin.
   * <control>Name</control> to the name of the existing plugin.
     (It should be pre-filled from the <control>ArtifactId</control>)
-  * Set the <control>Location</control> to the directory of the existing plugin.
+  * <control>Location</control> to the directory of the existing plugin.
 * Click <control>Finish</control> to create the new Gradle-based plugin.
 * [Add more modules](https://www.jetbrains.com/help/idea/gradle.html#gradle_add_module) using Gradle [Source Sets](https://www.jetbrains.com/help/idea/gradle.html#gradle_source_sets) as needed.

 ## Running a Simple Gradle-Based IntelliJ Platform Plugin

 Gradle projects are run from the IDE's Gradle Tool window.

 ### Adding Code to the Project

 Before running [`my_gradle_project`](#components-of-a-wizard-generated-gradle-intellij-platform-plugin), some code can be added to provide simple functionality.
 See the [Creating Actions](working_with_custom_actions.md) tutorial for step-by-step instructions for adding a menu action.

 ### Executing the Plugin

 Open the Gradle tool window and search for the <control>runIde</control> task:
-* If it’s not in the list, hit the [Refresh](https://www.jetbrains.com/help/idea/jetgradle-tool-window.html#1eeec055) button at the top of the Gradle tool window.
+* If it's not on the list, hit the [Refresh](https://www.jetbrains.com/help/idea/jetgradle-tool-window.html#1eeec055) button at the top of the Gradle tool window.
 * Or [Create a new Gradle Run Configuration](https://www.jetbrains.com/help/idea/create-run-debug-configuration-gradle-tasks.html).

 ![Gradle Tool Window](gradle_tasks_in_tool_window.png){width="398"}